 So, if this pick isn't a quarterback, what will the Bills do?
 My guess is that Mike Williams becomes the top option.
 Buffalo has nothing at receiver outside of Sammy Watkins, who has trouble staying healthy.
 Williams is a stud.
 He dominated the national championship, and he has drawn comparisons to Andre Johnson.
 The Titans and Buccaneers have strong interest in Mike Williams, but he won't make it to their picks (Tennessee's No. 18; not No. 5).

 The Saints are in desperate need of an edge rusher to play across from Cameron Jordan.
-I have to believe they would love it if Derek Barnett would fall to them at No. 11, as I've had him as high as fourth overall.
-That may have been a bit optimistic, but Barnett provides tremendous value at this spot.
+I have to believe they would love it if Taco Charlton would fall to them at No. 11, as Charlie Campbell reported in the NFL Draft Rumor Mill that one team believes the Michigan product will be a top-10 pick.

 Baltimore Ravens: Cam Robinson, OT, Alabama